geokyr/diploma-thesis/README.md

 - `docs/` - Documentation for the project
 - `experiments/` - Machine learning research experiments
 - `outputs/` - Outputs from the experiments (models, metrics, logs)
-- `presentation/` - Presentation files and figures
+- `presentation/` - Presentation in LaTeX
-- `report/` - Thesis report in LaTeX format
+- `report/` - Report in LaTeX
 - `resources/` - Various resources and files about the project
 - `simulation/` - SUMO configuration files and datasets
 - `thesis/` - Main Python package for the project